-When Julian “The Hawk” Jackson challenged Mike “The Body Snatcher” McCallum on this day in 1986, for the latter’s WBA junior middleweight strap, it wasn’t just a match-up of unbeaten, elite-level prizefighters.
+When Julian “The Hawk” Jackson challenged Mike “The Body Snatcher” McCallum on this day in 1986 for the latter’s WBA junior middleweight strap, it was more than just a match-up of unbeaten, elite-level prizefighters.
 It was a meeting between two decisive finishers, with fifty knockouts between them out of a combined fifty-five fights.
 This meant there wasn’t just pressure not to lose, but also to not be rendered helpless and humiliated in front of the sporting world and end up on the other man’s highlight reel.

 And that was especially the case for McCallum.
 While both men were accustomed to ending bouts inside the distance, it was the Virgin Islands’ Jackson who was considered the more explosive puncher, his concussive power clearly evident in his rise up the ranks.
 However, despite accumulating a record of 29-0, Jackson had yet to face a truly significant test.
 In his first title shot, he was taking a significant step up in competition; everyone knew McCallum was a most capable pugilist, one of the best in the game.

 But Jackson showed he wasn’t intimidated by the moment, as he immediately attacked at the opening bell, coming forward and throwing a hard right, foregoing any feeling-out process.
 Immediately the pace ratcheted up, with Jackson unleashing his two-fisted attack.
 McCallum was caught off-guard but he held his ground and landed some good counters.